appfeel/path-reducer/README.md

 }
 ```

-The reducer function will look for an array in `meta` and an object/array in `payload`.
-When this conditions are met, it will try to update the path specified into the supplied state.

-**[SEE CASES.md](https://github.com/appfeel/path-reducer/blob/master/CASES.md)** for an extended list of expample cases.

 *Note* the path must be relative to the suplied path, not to the state path.
 If you are updating a sub-tree of the state, you should add the corresponding part of the path to the action:

 ```javascript
 const reducer = (state = defaultState, action) => {